aws-samples/serverless-patterns/fargate-sns-sqs-cdk/README.md

 <img src="./docs/01-cdk-deploy-output.png" alt="cdk-deploy-output" width="80%"/>

-There are 2 endpoints that integrate with the SQS queue.
+There are 2 endpoints that integrate with the SNS topic and SQS queue.

 Make a POST request to the `/publishmessage` endpoint.
 This publishes a message to the SNS topic.
 For example: